sleeyax/asarmor/README.md

       )
     );

-    // copy renderer.node to out dist/build/release folder; the render process will be bootstrapped from the main process later on. await copyFile(
+    // copy renderer.node to our dist/build/release folder; the render process will be bootstrapped from the main process later on. await copyFile(
       join(release, 'renderer.node'),
       join(